tkunstek/serverless-authentication-boilerplate/README.md

 ## Services

-In this example project authentication service is separated from authorization and content API (test-token).
+In this example project authentication and authorization services are separated from content API (test-token).

 ### Authentication

-Authentication service.

-### Authorization

-Authorization function for content API.
+Authentication service and authorization function for content API.
+These can also be separated if needed.

 ### Test-token

-Content API.
+Simulates content API.

 # Serverless 0.5.x